josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 .application([WORKER_APP_APPLICATION])
 .then((ref) => ref.bootstrap(RootComponent));
 ```
-There's a few important things to note here:
+There is a few important things to note here:
 * The UI loads angular from the file `angular2/web_worker/ui.js` and the Worker loads angular from
 `angular2/web_worker/worker.js`.
 These bundles are created specifically for using WebWorkers and should be used
 instead of the normal angular2.js file.
 Both files contain subsets of the angular2 codebase that is designed to